1. What pressures can the fitting be used for?

 The CRISM fitting was tested in a NATA certified lab to a pressure of 120 Bar or 12,000 kpa allowing for certification of pressures up to 30 Bar.
 If higher pressures are required we can design and manufacture a fitting to suit.

 2. What surface finish is required for the CRISM fitting?

 Surfaces contacting the seal material should be smooth with a 32 microinches RMS finish or better, and contain no scratches Generally this can be achieved by using emery paper with a P180 or finer rating.

 3. Can you make other sizes not listed?

-We can make other sizes and configurations not listed, we are currently gaining Lloyds Certification to cover from ¾” to 6”.
+We can make other sizes and configurations not listed, we have recently gained Lloyds Certification and ABS to cover from ¾” to 6”.
 There may be extra time required to manufacture them.
 Please email us for further information as our range is continually expanding.